-For comments or suggestions about the XADC Wizard, please submit a WebCase from www.xilinx.com/support/clearexpress/websupport.htm.
+For comments or suggestions about the XADC Wizard documentation, submit a WebCase from www.xilinx.com/support/clearexpress/websupport.htm.
 Be sure to include the following information:

-- Document title - Document number - Page number(s) to which your comments refer - Explanation of your comments, including whether the case is requesting an enhancement (you believe something could be improved) or reporting a defect (you believe something isn't working correctly).
+- Document title - Document number - Page number(s) to which your comments refer - Explanation of your comments, including whether the case is requesting an enhancement (you believe something could be improved) or reporting a defect (you believe something is working incorrectly).